jiutongzhao/Time-Series-Data-Analysis/docs/chap7.md

 <img src="Figure/figure_stft_vs_cwt.png" width="100%"/>
 </p>

-The **wavelet transform** turns this static trade-off into an **adaptive resolution** by scaling its analysis “window” with frequency—long windows for low frequencies and short windows for high frequencies—making it particularly well-suited to multiscale, transient features in non-stationary signals.
+The **wavelet transform** turns this static trade-off into an **adaptive resolution** by scaling its analysis “window” with frequency—long windows for low frequencies and short windows for high frequencies—making it particularly well-suited to **<u>*multiscale*</u>**, transient features in non-stationary signals.

 <p align = 'center'>
 <img src="Figure/figure_wavelet.png" width="100%"/>
 </p>

-Formally, both methods project the signal onto a family of basis functions via inner products: the STFT uses windowed sinusoids as its basis, whereas the continuous wavelet transform replaces the sinusoid with a scalable, time-localized “mother wavelet.”
+Formally, both methods project the signal onto a family of basis functions via inner products: the *STFT* uses windowed sinusoids as its basis, whereas the continuous wavelet transform replaces the sinusoid with a scalable, time-localized “wavelet.”
 It is this additional scale parameter that provides the core advantage of wavelet analysis, as we will explore in the next section.

-In Python, there are two classic packages for performing continuous wavelet transforms: **pywt** and **ssqueezepy**.
-As shown below, **pywt** offers a comprehensive set of basic features, while **ssqueezepy** delivers high computational efficiency and supports synchrosqueezing wavelets.
-Older versions of **SciPy** also provided a `cwt` function, but this functionality has been deprecated in more recent releases.
+In Python, there are two classic packages for performing continuous wavelet transforms: `pywt` and `ssqueezepy`.
+As shown below, `pywt` offers a comprehensive set of basic features, while `ssqueezepy` delivers high computational efficiency and supports synchrosqueezing wavelets.
+Older versions of `Scipy` also provided a `cwt` function, but this functionality has been deprecated in more recent releases.

 ```python